Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 --------------------
 2. What's new
 --------------------
+1.40:
+ * Add support for Opposing Force Deathmatch.
+ * Changed optimization flags from '-O3 -funroll-loops' to '-O2'.
+ * Output warning message when model given for bot creation is replaced by team-balance code.
+ * Changed to only check existance of player model file on listenserver when creating bots.

 1.30:
  * Fixed Severians MOD detection with teamplay.
  * Fixed bug with jk_botti only using first 3 letters of player/bot team name.